Hermetian/langchain_sxsw/README.md

 - **Home**: The landing page with a welcome message and prominent URL display
 - **About**: Information about the website and technologies used
-- **Contact**: A functional contact form that sends messages to austen@gauntletai.com
+- **Contact**: A functional contact form that sends messages to cordwell@gmail.com and CCs austen@gauntletai.com

 ## Technologies Used